Skip to footer content

 End If

 When it comes to encrypting PDF documents, IronPDF provides a straightforward approach with its API.
 Developers can remove existing passwords, set new security settings, restrict user actions like annotations, copy-pasting, and form data entry, and make the document read-only.
-IronPDF allows for metadata modification, password protection, and fine control over printing permissions.
+IronPDF allows for metadata modification, password protection, as well as fine control over printing permissions.

 IronPDF Example: